 Selecting the best Japanese kitchen knife for your needs

-Is it your first every proper knife?
-If yes, then go for a gyuto, it’s a multi-purpose knife.
+Is it your first higher-end knife?
+If yes, then go for a a chef’s knife, also known as gyuto.
 Once you feel more confident, you can compliment your set with nakiri (ideal for fruit, veggies) and petty (utility knife, a small knife for all the rest of your work).
 Majority of work in the kitchen will done with those 3 knifes.
 At this point read our guide on Japanese Kitchen Knife Types And Styles.

-You can get all 3 essential knives mentioned here in the set we have prepared with Japanese master Sakai Kyuba.
+You can get all 3 essential knives mentioned here in the set we have prepared by Japanese master under the Sakai Kyuba brand.

 A more in depth-look at buying a Japanese knife